kserve/kserve/docs/samples/metrics-and-monitoring/README.md

   sleep 0.3
 done
 ```
-4. In a separate terminal, run
+6. In a separate terminal, port forward the Prometheus service.
 ```shell
 kubectl port-forward service/prometheus-operated -n kfserving-monitoring 9090:9090
 ```
-5. Access Prometheus UI in your browser at http://localhost:9090
+7. Access Prometheus UI in your browser at http://localhost:9090
-6. Access the number of prediction requests to the sklearn model, over the last 60 seconds as follows.
+8. Access the number of prediction requests to the sklearn model, over the last 60 seconds as follows.
 ![Request count](requestcount.png)
-7. Access the mean latency for serving prediction requests for the same model as above, over the last 60 seconds as follows.
+9. Access the mean latency for serving prediction requests for the same model as above, over the last 60 seconds as follows.
 ![Request count](requestlatency.png)

 ## Metrics-driven experiments and progressive delivery